MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-setup-salespeople.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: sales rep
-ms.date: 09/08/2017
+ms.date: 07/18/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: 42deec3d94209a7963e596e7deb5584fccd6db7f
-ms.openlocfilehash: 0b11362f3440f030e960e6576d771bff62343ba0
+ms.openlocfilehash: d7da3f54cfa3e5b7f3d012248ccfe1166604f2e8
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 07/19/2018

 ---
 # <a name="set-up-salespeople"></a>Set Up Salespeople
 Many companies want to follow an individual employee's performance as a basis for calculating the sales commission or bonus.
 See, for example, the **Salesperson Commissions** report.
 A company may also want to assign a salesperson to each of their contacts.

-When yo have set up a salesperson in the **Salespeople** window, you can select it in the **Salesperson Code** field on all relevant records, such as G/L account, customer, vendor, contacts, and campaign cards.
+When you have set up a salesperson in the **Salespeople** window, you can select it in the **Salesperson Code** field on all relevant records, such as G/L account, customer, vendor, contacts, and campaign cards.
 Then, when you post or set up invoices, credit memos, journal lines, finance charge activities, and so on, the salesperson code is carried to the resulting ledger entries.

 ## <a name="to-set-up-a-salesperson-code"></a>To set up a salesperson code
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Salespeople**, and then choose the related link.